-- Ensure that duty holders take action to deal immediately with serious breaches of the law; - Promote and achieve sustained compliance with the law; - Ensure that duty holders who breach health and safety requirements, and directors or managers who fail in their responsibilities, may be held to account.
+- ensure that duty holders take action to deal immediately with serious breaches of the law; - promote and achieve sustained compliance with the law; - ensure duty holders who breach health and safety requirements, and directors or managers who fail in their responsibilities, may be held to account.

-Whilst the Service will always endeavour to work with Responsible Persons in the first instance, however where necessary, the Service will apply enforcement sanctions at our disposal and how they will be deployed, as required, are set out in more detail in our Enforcement and Engagement Policy.
-The levels of enforcement is outlined below; -
+While our Service will always endeavour to work with responsible persons in the first instance, where necessary, we will apply enforcement sanctions at our disposal.
+How they will be deployed, as required, are set out in more detail in our Enforcement and Engagement Policy.
+The levels of enforcement is outlined below:

-- Non Statutory Enforcement action includes the issuing of a non statutory notice including notification of deficiencies / notification of fire safety matters notice or action plan - Statutory Enforcement action Includes the issuing of a statutory letter or notice including alterations, enforcement or prohibition notice or caution under the Regulatory Reform (Fire Safety) Order 2005
+- Non-statutory enforcement action Includes the issuing of a non-statutory notice including notification of deficiencies/notification of fire safety matters notice or action plan - Statutory enforcement action Includes the issuing of a statutory letter or notice including alterations, enforcement or prohibition notice or caution under the Regulatory Reform (Fire Safety) Order 2005